spree/spree/guides/src/content/developer/customization/asset.md

 ## Spree's Asset Pipeline

-With the release of 3.1 Rails now supports powerful asset management features and Spree fully leverages these features to further extend and simplify its customization potential.
-Using asset customization techniques outlined below you be able to adapt all the JavaScript, stylesheets and images contained in Spree to easily provide a fully custom experience.
+Using asset customization
+techniques outlined below you be able to adapt all the JavaScript, stylesheets and images contained in Spree to easily provide a fully custom experience.

-All Spree generated (or upgraded) applications include an `app/assets` directory (as is standard for all Rails 3.1 apps).
-We've taken this one step further by subdividing each top level asset directory (images, JavaScript files, stylesheets) into frontend and backend directories.
+All Spree generated (or upgraded) applications include an `app/assets` directory.
+We've taken this one step further by subdividing each top level asset directory (images, JavaScript files, stylesheets) into `frontend` and `backend` directories.
 This is designed to keep assets from the frontend and backend from conflicting with each other.

 A typical assets directory for a Spree application will look like: